Parking Information for Lake George Village

-Lake George can be a busy and bustling destination, especially during annual events and the peak summer season.
-Beautiful lakeside views, sandy beaches, lakeside restaurants, live music, fireworks and a wide variety of special events attract visitors throughout the day and night.
+Beautiful lakeside views, sandy beaches, live music, fireworks and a wide variety of special events attract visitors to Lake George year round.

-With all those people it can sometimes be hard to know where to park.
-But, with a little bit of planning, good timing and some knowledge of the area, finding a spot in the Village close to your destination will be a breeze!
+With all those people, it can sometimes be hard to know where you can park.
+Luckily, with a little bit of planning, good timing, and some knowledge of the area, finding a parking spot in the Village close to your destination can be a breeze!

 - Canada Street / Route 9 - The main road through the Village

 - Ottawa Street, which runs parallel to Route 9 / Canada Street